kaetemi/draw_triangle/PLAN.md

 For controls, better to use XInput directly.

-## Build
+## Event loop

-Detect the Vulkan SDK more properly, don't depend on the environment variable.
+Simply push the game update function into the loop, then run the event loop until flushed.